Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Funding

 \section{Funding}

-This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement No. 945539 (Human Brain Project SGA3), the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project), the Italian Ministry of University and Research (MUR) PNRR project PE0000013- CUP I53C22001400006, funded by NextGenerationEU, MUR PNRR project e.INS Ecosystem of Innovation for Next Generation Sardinia – spoke 10 - CUP F53C22000430001 – MUR code: ECS00000038, and the Juelich Research Centre intramural STEF fund for the update of instruments.
+This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement No. 945539 (Human Brain Project SGA3), the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project), the Italian Ministry of University and Research (MUR) PNRR project FAIR PE0000013- CUP I53C22001400006, funded by NextGenerationEU, MUR PNRR project e.INS Ecosystem of Innovation for Next Generation Sardinia – spoke 10 - CUP F53C22000430001 – MUR code: ECS00000038, the BRAINSTAIN project, funded by INFN-CSN5, and the Juelich Research Centre intramural STEF fund for the update of instruments.